wp-plugins/learnpress/readme.txt

 - Fix bug show certificate after user finished a course.

 = 0.9.1 =
 - The first beta release.

 == Upgrade Notice ==
-- Later :)
+= 0.9.3 =
+In this version, we have changed a little bit about LearnPress Plugin directory structure and moved all add-ons to become independence plugins.
+If you face any problems relate to add-ons, please completely remove old version and re-install LearnPress.
+It does not affect your current data.
+Remember to enable add-ons after installing.
+Thank you.

 == Other note ==
 <a href="http://docs.thimpress.com/learnpress" target="_blank">Documentation</a> is available in ThimPress site.
-<a href="https://github.com/LearnPress/LearnPress/">LearnPress github repo.</a>
+<a href="https://github.com/LearnPress/LearnPress/" target="_blank">LearnPress github repo.</a>